OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 We have been made recently aware of other initiatives from the industry to come with a common format to store geodetic adjustment data.
-Some discussions have happen recently within the OGC CRS Working group.
+Some discussions have happen recently within the {so-called standardization organism} CRS Working group.
 Past efforts include the Esri's proposed Geodetic data Grid eXchange Format, GGXF, briefly mentioned at page 86 of https://iag.dgfi.tum.de/fileadmin/IAG-docs/Travaux2015/01_Travaux_Template_Comm_1_tvd.pdf